paul007ex/vulnEcommMVC/README.md

 ## 🎯 What Is This?

 **VulnerableECommerceMVC** is a realistic legacy simulation of an ASP.NET MVC app — using poor authentication, no HTTPS enforcement, plaintext passwords, and zero rate-limiting.
-Think: an old internal tool or neglected customer portal that still somehow runs in prod.

 It's built to:

-- 🔍 Expose legacy authentication pitfalls
+- Expose legacy authentication pitfalls
-- 🎓 Teach secure dev principles hands-on
+- Teach secure dev principles hands-on
-- 🧪 Demonstrate attack chains with curl
+- Demonstrate attack chains with curl
-- 🛡️ Map remediation to **NIST SSDF** + **OWASP SAMM**
+- Map remediation to **NIST SSDF** and **OWASP SAMM**
-- 📜 Deliver a lab-ready SSDLC review report (Markdown + Word)
+- Deliver a lab-ready SSDLC review report

 ---